kmethi2/ECON-104/Econ 104 Project 3/README.md

 # Project 3
-**Description:** In this project, we analyzed two types of data, Panel Data and Qualitative Dependent Variable models.
+**Description:** In this project, we analyzed two types of data, Panel Data and Qualitative Dependent Variable data.

 * Panel Data Model
   * In this section of the project, we utilized the Grunfeld investment panel dataset from the AER package, with 5 macroeconomic variables concerning US manufacturing firms.